harangp/tfjsctcloss/README.md

 Which is nice.

-### Collecting the end-results - JS vs TS efficiency
+### Collecting the end-results

-There's an ongoind debate whether to use TF in cases where there are more simpler solutions in JS.
-Generally, I'd say yes, but sometimes I see there are performance critical high-complexity functions where JS just yields better results, and it's simpler too.
+There's an ongoind debate whether to use TF in cases where there are more simpler solutions using arrays.
+Generally, I'd say yes, but sometimes I see there are performance critical high-complexity functions where array-based methods just yields better results, and it's simpler too.
 Collecting the data and mapping to the return tensors is such a problem.
 Let's dive in.

 We have `y'`, `l'` and `grad` in separate tensors.
 Our aim is to present two return tensors with the shape identical to the input tensor.
 All the values are zero, except where `l'` indicates otherwise (which is derived directly from the labeling). `retY` comes from `y'` directly, whereas `retG` comes from the `grad` but these values are not replaced but summed up if they are indicated in `l'` to be in multiple places.